-- A. Buildings of more than 30 metres, or those that are more than twice the contextual reference height of surrounding context (whichever is the lesser) will be considered to be tall buildings. - B. Buildings of more than 30 metres are only acceptable in-principle: - (i) on sites allocated in the Local Plan where the allocation makes specific reference to suitability for heights of 30 metres or more; and/or - (ii) within specific sites identified in a Spatial Strategy area. - C. Each relevant allocation and/or Spatial Strategy area policy identifies the maximum permissible heights (in metres) suitable on the respective sites/locations.
-Any buildings proposed on these sites which exceed the identified maximum heights will be refused.
-Proposals for buildings of more than 30 metres are only acceptable where they fully satisfy the criteria identified in Part F. - D. Proposals for buildings which are more than twice the contextual reference height of surrounding buildings, but less than 30 metres, must fully satisfy criteria identified in Part F. - E. Buildings that do not meet the criteria in Part A but which are still considered prominent in their surrounding context must respond appropriately to local contextual building heights, the character of the area and other relevant policies, and may be subject to Part F of this policy. - F. All proposals for tall buildings must mitigate the individual and cumulative visual, functional and environmental impacts on the surrounding and wider context, and fully satisfy all the following criteria:
+- A. Buildings of more than 30 metres are considered to be tall buildings. - B. Buildings of more than 30 metres are only acceptable in-principle: - (i) on sites allocated in the Local Plan where the allocation makes specific reference to suitability for heights of 30 metres or more; and/or - (ii) within specific sites identified in a Spatial Strategy area. - C. On sites identified as potentially suitable for tall buildings under this policy, development must not exceed the maximum building heights for that site, as set out in the site allocation and in Table 8.1 below. - D. Proposals for buildings of more than 30 metres are only acceptable where they fully satisfy the criteria identified in Part E. - E. Tall buildings must be high quality in accordance with Policy PLAN1.
+The designs of tall buildings must consider the individual and cumulative visual, functional, and environmental impacts, avoid negative impacts through good design, and mitigate any remaining negative impacts as far as possible.
+The following criteria must be fully satisfied: